adcondev/my-learning-notes/RED2000/NOTES.md

 - I am learning about bash scripting.
 I want to create scripts to automate tasks and improve my workflow and other DevOps processes.

 - I worked on documentation for my previous projects.
 I want to ensure that they are well documented and easy to understand for future reference.
-- i was about to integrate the websocket communication that receives the ticket models.
+- I was about to integrate the websocket communication that receives the ticket models. i had some problems with the communication, so i will need to debug it further, but at least i have the models, parsers and flex types ready.
 - I checked some GPUs were still working properly after time being idle.

 ---